CLA is an extremely well-studied supplement that has been shown to help with weight loss and metabolic function.

 For this reason supplements (or other therapies) that increase energy expenditure (also known as your metabolism) are among the most powerful and effective therapies that we have for weight loss.

 The amount of energy that you produce is a combined measurement of your basal metabolic rate combined with the amount of heat that you produce and also your physical activity.

-In studies CLA has been shown to increase energy expenditure by increasing basal metabolic rate, promoting increased heat and energy production and by increasing the amount of fat that you burn at rest (also known as lipid oxidation).
+In studies, CLA has been shown to increase energy expenditure by increasing basal metabolic rate, promoting increased heat and energy production and by increasing the number of fat that you burn at rest (also known as lipid oxidation).

-By increasing these 3 areas CLA may help promote weight loss by increasing the amount of calories that you burn at rest.
+By increasing these 3 areas CLA may help promote weight loss by increasing the number of calories that you burn at rest.

 Like other areas, some studies show the results to be “mixed” in this area – meaning some studies show that energy expenditure increases while other studies show no change.

 The reason for this discrepancy seems to be related to 3 main areas: the dose of CLA used, the length of treatment, and the gender/metabolic status of the patients being tested.